sodazone/ocelloids-services/packages/server/guides/ADMINISTRATION.md

 ### Authorization

 The administration API uses bearer token authorization.
-You must configure the secret value using the `XCMON_SECRET` environment variable; it will be used to verify the hash-based signature of the auth token.
+You must configure the secret value using the `OC_SECRET` environment variable; it will be used to verify the hash-based signature of the auth token.

 To authenticate with the `admin/` endpoints, you should pass an HTTP authorization header with a valid JWT token signed with the configured secret; the payload of the token is not considered.